mcqueenjordan/mcqueenjordan.github.io/_thought/documentation-should-be-high-level.md

 document for that component was already out-of-date.

 This is a familiar story to any dev.
 Documentation is hard to keep accurate.
-The knee-jerk reaction is to asses that the miss here was that we allowed the documentation to become inaccurate.
+The knee-jerk reaction is to assess that the miss here was that we allowed the documentation to become inaccurate.
 The knee-jerk reaction is wrong.
 It is not feasible to maintain documentation if that documentation is too specific.